thutasann/node-js-ecommerce-api/README.md

 Runs the app in the development mode.\
 Open [http://localhost:4000/klink-ecom/api/v1](http://localhost:4000/klink-ecom/api/v1) to view it in your Browser or Postman.

+## Endpoints

+- Authentication
+- Products
+- Cart
+- Order
+- Bonus Point - `Strpie Integration`

 ## Q & A

-<b>If you have any question, pls contact here - https://thutasann.vercel.app/contact </b>\
+If you have any question, <b>pls contact here - https://thutasann.vercel.app/contact </b>\
 <b>Best Regards,</b>\
 <b>Thuta</b>